lily-tran-codes/ATCBusApp23-24/README.md

 - Get remote changes to local repo
   - git: `git pull origin branch-name-you-want-to-pull-from`
   - GitHub Desktop:
-    - Make sure current branch is published in order to make a pull request
+    - Make sure current branch is published in order to make a pull request.
+If not published, publish branch to GitHub
-    -
+    - Make a pull request